rolux/gtamaplib-vc/README.md

 In game mode, the usual keyboard controls work as well, but we recommend using a controller.

+Note that the UI is written in plain vanilla JavaScript, using WebGL.
+There are zero dependencies on external libraries.

 ## Updating

 To update **gtamaplib-vc**, along with the linked **gtamaplib** and **gtadb.org** checkouts, and regenerate local browser data, run: